-Line 1 and Line 2 Settings (PHONE 1 and PHONE 2)
+Line 1 Settings (PHONE Port)

-Use the Voice > Line 1 and Voice > Line 2 pages to configure the settings for calls through the PHONE 1 and PHONE 2 ports.
+Use the Voice > Line 1 page to configure the settings for calls through the PHONE port.

+To open this page: Click Voice on the menu bar, and then click Line 1 in the navigation tree.
 Enter the settings as described below.
 After making changes, click Submit to save your settings, or click Cancel to redisplay the page with the saved settings.